janeshsutharios/iOS_Tutorials/ScalablePackageNavigation-Level-2/README.md

 5. Ensure all packages build successfully
 6. Update AppFeature enum for new features
 7. Register navigation handlers in AppCoordinator
+8. Add proper @available attributes
+9. Implement TypedRoute conformance for new routes
+10. Add navigation analytics tracking
+11. Update deep linking if needed
-8. Submit a pull request
+12. Submit a pull request

 ## 📄 License